Click here for our Mobile Site

 Contact Boston Operating Without a License Attorney Steven J. Topazio

 Boston Criminal Defense Attorney Steven J. Topazio provides experienced legal representation on behalf of adults and juveniles facing criminal charges, including traffic offenses like driving without a valid license, driving on a suspended license, speeding or reckless driving.
 He handles a wide range of traffic charges on behalf of clients throughout Massachusetts.
-If you have been charged with operating without a license or another traffic violation, schedule a free consultation by calling 617-422-5803 or Contact Attorney Topazio online.
+If you have been charged with operating without a license or another traffic violation, schedule a free confidential consultation to see how we can help.

-A conviction for driving without a license could prevent you from obtaining a license in the future and subject you to fines and a possible prison sentence.
+A conviction for driving without a license could prevent you from obtaining a license in the future and subject you to loss of driving privileges, fines and a possible prison sentence.

 Massachusetts General Laws, Chapter 90, Section 10, which pertains to operating a motor vehicle without license, provides that no person under sixteen years of age shall operate a motor vehicle upon any way, unless licensed by the registrar.
 There are several exceptions to this law.